sabay-digital/app.ios.sdk.mysabay.com.public/README.md

 # app.ios.sdk.mysabay.com.public

-SDK, sample app and public document for MySabay SDK
+SDK, sample app and document on how to integrate MySabay SDK for iOS